Daniel-KM/Omeka-S-module-Maintenance/README.md

 Maintenance (module for Omeka S)
 ================================

-[Mainteannce] is a module for [Omeka S] that adds a button to set/unset the public side of the site under maintenance.
+[Maintenance] is a module for [Omeka S] that adds a setting to set/unset the public side of the site under maintenance.

 The admin pages remains available, as well as the `login` and `logout` pages.